-- In 2016 the Solt unit of the Állampuszta National Prison will undergo an expansion, increasing the facility's capacity by 108 places. - In addition, the Márianosztra Strict and Medium Regime Prison and the Vác Strict and Medium Regime Prison will undergo a further expansion of 38 and 88 places.
-These initiatives will increase the number of available places by 234 in 2016.
+- The capacity of the Solt unit of the Állampuszta National Prison was increased by 108 places in 2016. - In addition, the Márianosztra Strict and Medium Regime Prison undergone an expansion of 43 places as a result of inner reconstruction. - The Szeged Strict and Medium Regime Prison undergone an expansion of 3 places as a result of inner reconstruction.

+Consequently, the number of available places in the Hungarian prison facilities increased by 154 in 2016.